 Traumatisation tends to occur only when internal and external resources are inadequate to cope with the external threat.
 Factors that may determine whether trauma, shock, stress has a long lasting impact are:

 Life threatening experience does not need to be actual it just has to be perceived as such.
-The threat of something can be just as traumatising as it actually happening especially if the environmental signals indicate that it could become reality.
+The threat of something can be as traumatising as it actually happening.
 At times of high arousal the ability to differentiate between actual and perceived becomes blurred and can lead to our imagined fears feeling like reality.

 Trauma involves interpersonal failure i.e., experiences of abandonment, isolation, shame and invisibility – all of which are relational.
-What’s more it is often not the traumatic event that leads to ongoing symptoms of trauma but what happens whether those around are perceived as supportive, caring, assist.
+What’s more it is often not the traumatic event that leads to ongoing symptoms of trauma but what happens, ie, whether those around are perceived as supportive, caring, empathic, re-assuring and/or giving assistance.

 Different types of Trauma